iccv2025shenzhen/iccv2025shenzhen/index.md

 ## Questions?

 Having questions about our proposal?
-Email us at iccv2025@gmail.com and we are looing forward to hearing your opinions and suggestions about our proposal.
+Email us at iccv2025@gmail.com and we are looking forward to hearing your opinions and suggestions about our proposal.